 The Abortion Converts: Journeys out of the Right-Wing

 New York magazine senior writer Sarah Jones chronicles the transition some conservative Christians make from pro-life to pro-choice.
 Jones has recently authored several relevant articles about moral approaches to abortion (1, 2, 3).

 Zachary Fletcher, chaplain at Mount Sinai Hospital, shares new and liberative ways of understanding autism and neurodiversity, including through the lens of Christian spirituality.

 Watch or listen to The Forum from previous weeks below.

-Education for Ministry (EfM) is a four-year distance learning certificate program in theological education based upon small-group study and practice.
-EfM is a program of The University of the South: Sewanee School of Theology.
-Sewanee trains and...
+Liza Page Nelson, Vestry member and mentor in the Education for Ministry (EfM) program, introduced us to this four-year distance learning certificate program in theological education based upon small-group study and practice.
+For more information...